Coronavirus Business Interruption Loan Schemes and Future Fund

 For further advice on finance options for your business, please call the Business Support Helpline on 0800 998 1098, Monday to Friday, 9am to 6pm.

 The Chartered Institute of Credit Management have produced a set of guides looking at all aspects of cash management.

 If you are particularly interested in applying for equity finance, the British Private Equity and Venture Capital Association has an online one-stop shop for venture capital and entrepreneurs.

 Advice and guides

-ICAS have also compiled a useful guide to starting a business in Scotland, which can be accessed on their website
+ICAS have also compiled a useful guide to starting a business in Scotland, which you can access on its website

-HMRC also provide useful guides on topics related to business and investment on their web learning portal and website:
+HMRC also provides useful guides on topics related to business and investment on its web learning portal and website: